w3f/PPPs/proposals/0000-bls-sig-verify.md

 BLS signatures are most commonly done over the BLS12-381 curve (e.g. see the ciphersuites in [IETF BLS draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bls-signature/)), but could be done over other pairing-friendly curves as well.

 ## Security considerations
-The currently proposed solution doesn't perform subgroup checks.
+The currently proposed solution performs subgroup checks.
 They are optional upon point deserialization.
 The deserialization works as follows:
 1. Parse 48(resp.
 96) bytes as a compressed point in G1(resp.
 G2), following [zcash serialization](https://docs.rs/bls12_381/latest/bls12_381/notes/serialization/index.html) format.
 2. Parsing will fail if the serialized data doesn't correspond to a point on the curve (i.e. its y and x coordinates don't match the curve equation y^2 = x^3 + Ax + B).
 3. (optional) Since the order of the curve BLS12-381 is not prime, not all points on the curve lie on the cryptographically secure prime-order subgroup G1(resp.
 G2).
 If the origin of the serialized data is trusted, this step can be skipped.
 Otherwise, the point **should** be checked to be in the subgroup G1(resp.
 G2) by performing a subgroup check, which is a somewhat expensive operation (~50 µs for G1, ~100 µs for G2 on an M1).

+By including the subgroup checks, we are making the verification slightly more expensive, but it prevents attacks leveraging the fact that the exponentiated point belongs to a non-prime order (composite) group.
+See [this paper](https://eprint.iacr.org/2015/247.pdf) for more details.

 ## Alternatives
 One alternatice would be to use the blst library: https://github.com/supranational/blst.
 This would introduce an additional dependency though, while arkworks is already planned to be supported anyway.
 Arkworks provides more flexibility (e.g. when BLS12-377 curve needs to be supported, this would not be possible with blst which is curve-specific).